corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 myLegalName = <node_legal_name>
 ```

-Complete the template:
+1. Complete the template:

 Replace the placeholders `<host>`, `<port>`, `<sid>`, `<user>`, `<password>`, `<schema>`, and `<node_legal_name>`' with appropriate values:
 * `<schema>` is the database schema namespace.
 For a basic setup, the schema name equals `<user>`.
 * `myLegalName` is mandatory.
 However, it is only used in Step 3.4.
 For this step you can replace `<node_legal_name>` with any valid dummy name, for example, `O=Dummy,L=London,C=GB`.

-Copy the Oracle JDBC driver `ojdbc6.jar` for 11g RC2 or `ojdbc8.jar` for Oracle 12c into the `drivers` directory.
+2. Copy the Oracle JDBC driver `ojdbc6.jar` for 11g RC2 or `ojdbc8.jar` for Oracle 12c into the `drivers` directory.

 #### PostgreSQL: template file and JDBC driver

-The required `node.conf` settings for the Database Management Tool using PostgreSQL:
+The required `node.conf` settings for the Database Management Tool using PostgreSQL are:

 ```groovy
 dataSourceProperties = {